gzuidhof/terrorflow-hackathon/README.md

 ## Description

 This repository contains the code for the AIVD (Dutch National Intelligence and Security Agency) hackathon.
-We created a system for automatic detection of new extermists which may be worth keeping a closer eye on for the AIVD.
+We created a system for automatic detection of new extremists which may be worth keeping a closer eye on for the AIVD.

 We do this by recognizing certain aspects of images, of which the combination may be especially interesting.
 For instance, an AK-47 in an image on Instagram is not that interesting, but an AK-47 in a desert environment with a Dutch burning flag may be very interesting.